As 2021 comes to a close, there are some key money moves you can make to finish the year strong and set yourself up for success in 2022.

 A key factor in any strong financial plan is having savings to fall back on.
-You may have had to dip into your emergency fund this year, and that’s OK (that’s what it’s there for).
-Now, it’s time to start focusing on how you’re going to replenish or grow your savings in 2021.
+You may have had to dip into your emergency fund recently, and that’s OK (that’s what it’s there for).
+Now, it’s time to focus on how you’re going to replenish or grow your savings in 2021.

 4. Contribute to your 401(k) by Dec.
 31

 If you’re fortunate enough to receive a holiday or year-end bonus, you may want to consider earmarking as much as you can toward your 401(k) plan, McBride says.
 Additionally, if your company offers a match that you haven’t maxed out, do so before it’s too late.

 If you’ve experienced a loss of income this year, McBride says to consider taking advantage of your lower tax bracket to convert some of your pretax retirement assets, such as a traditional IRA, into a Roth IRA.

 “Be advised that converting will trigger taxes on any contributions not already taxed, so be sure to consult your tax advisor,” McBride says.

 If you earn too much to contribute to a Roth IRA, consider a back-door Roth IRA contribution.

 “If you’re unable to contribute to a Roth IRA directly because of your income, you may benefit from contributing to a traditional IRA, then converting the funds to a Roth IRA,” McBride says.
 “If you have an existing traditional IRA, be sure to consult your tax advisor about the tax implications before converting anything.”

 6. Review your asset allocation and rebalance your portfolio